ankaAR/bestiario5e/_creatures/rezmir.md

 ### Acciones

 ***Greatsword (Hazirawn).*** Ataque de arma cuerpo a cuerpo: +9 al ataque, alcance 5 pies (1.5 mts), un objetivo.
-Impacto: 13 (2d6 + 6) slashing damage plus 7 (2d6) necrotic damage.
+Impacto: 13 (2d6 + 6) puntos de daño cortante más 7 (2d6) necrotic damage.
 If the target is a creature, it can't regain hit points for 1 minute.
 The target can make a DC 15 Constitution saving throw at the end of each of its turns, ending this effect early on a success.

 ***Caustic Bolt.*** Ranged Spell Attack: +8 to hit, range 90 pies, un objetivo.
 Impacto: 18 (4d8) puntos de daño por ácido.